paywithextend/extend-python/README.md

 ## Contributing

 We welcome contributions from the community!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting a Pull Request.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)